FREQUENTLY ASKED QUESTIONS

 We understand how difficult this time can be.
 Lawyers ask you to sign legal documents, CPAs ask for information to complete tax returns, and financial advisors want to reposition the investment portfolio.
-These are the people that you least want to deal with while grieving.
+These are the people who you least want to deal with while grieving.
 But there are time deadlines, and what these professionals are asking you to do will likely have a real economic effect on you and the other beneficiaries.
-That’s where The Estate Settlement Program® comes in.
-As your legal team, we do the heavy lifting while you remain in control as the Executor or trustee.
+That’s where our process comes in.
+We can help you stay on top of your varied responsibilities.

 Assuming that your loved one’s assets were correctly titled in the trust, you may be able to avoid, or least minimize, probate.
-But if you are the trustee, you shouldn’t distribute the assets before taking care of all of your legal responsibilities, such as clearing creditors, paying taxes, and ensuring that the distributions are correctly calculated, timed, and managed.
-We will lead you through The Estate Settlement Program®, which is our trademarked 7 module process designed to help you meet all of your legal responsibilities.
+But if you are the trustee, you shouldn’t distribute the assets before taking care of all of your legal responsibilities, such as addressing creditor claims, paying taxes, and ensuring that the distributions are correctly calculated, timed, and managed.
+We can help you meet all of your legal responsibilities.

-There may be a little or there may be plenty, depending on each individual file.
+There may be a little or there may be plenty, depending on each individual case.
 Once you assume the role of Executor or trustee, you assume personal liability to fulfill all requirements imposed on you by the law.
-This includes making sure all of the assets are accounted for, tax cost basis is adjusted, properties sold or distributed, correct IRA RMDs established, and a host of other issues.
+This includes making sure all of the assets are accounted for, tax cost basis is adjusted, properties are sold or distributed, correct IRA RMDs are established, and a host of other issues.
 If, for example, you make full distribution to the beneficiaries, closing out the administration before completing these tasks, and a legal obligation or unforeseen tax liability arises, you are personally responsible to pay for that obligation out of your own pocket if the beneficiaries won’t refund their proportionate share of the inheritance to pay for the obligation.
-The Estate Settlement Program® walks you through this process to minimize the chance that these problems arise.
+We walk you through this process to minimize the chance that these problems arise.

 The estate or trust will typically pay the legal fees and costs associated with administration.
 These fees and costs are potentially tax deductible to the estate or trust.